-If you’re interested in the differences between a king mackerel and an Atlantic mackerel, check out my article, King Mackerel vs Mackerel: What’s The Difference?
-We Compare.
+If you’re interested in the differences between an Atlantic and king mackerel check out my article.

-It’s not always possible to locate the type of fish required for your recipe in the local fish market or store.
-In addition, you may have one fish already in the refrigerator ready to be used.
-If you have some chub mackerel, you may ask, can I substitute chub mackerel for Pacific jack mackerel?
+It’s not always possible to locate the type of food required for your recipe in the local market or store.
+In addition, you may have one of them in the refrigerator ready to be used.
+If you have only one you’re probably wondering if you can substitute one mackerel for the other.

 Pacific chub mackerel and Pacific jack mackerel can substitute for each other due to their similar medium flavors.
-Jack and chub mackerels can be cooked using the same cooking methods due to their firm textures.
-Pacific chub mackerel and Pacific jack mackerel can be cooked by baking, broiling, frying, searing and grilling.
+They both can be cooked using the same cooking methods due to their firm textures.
+You can cook either one by baking, broiling, frying, searing and grilling.

 Pacific chub mackerel substitutes include the following: